vaniocz/vanio-web-bundle/README.md

 which defines one method - `redirectToReferer(string $fallbackPath = null): RedirectResponse`.

 ## Flash Messages
-Another stupid thing which seems too complicated to me is translating of flash messages.
+Another thing which seems too complicated to me is translating of flash messages.
 It's actually very easy but you need a session and a translator.
 Two dependencies just to show a translated flash message.
-To simplify that there is `Vanio\WebBundle\Request\FlashMessage` value object you can use as an envelope of the message and pass the message parameters and domain to it.
+To simplify that there is `Vanio\WebBundle\Translation\FlashMessage` value object you can use as an envelope of the message and pass the message parameters and domain to it.
+This bundle also replaces `translation.extractor.php` service with implementation able to extract messages from `FlashMessage` constructor.

 ```php
 $this->addFlash(FlashMessage::TYPE_DANGER, new FlashMessage('message', ['key' => 'value'], 'vanio_web'));